 Meet at the Arrowhead Marsh staging area, which is at the end of a road leading into the park from Swan Way.
 For more information, call 510-544-3187.

-CHABOT WALK: Also on vernal equinox Wednesday, the Wednesday Walkers will explore the northeast side of Lake Chabot on a somewhat strenuous 5-mile loop.
+CHABOT WALK: On the vernal equinox Wednesday, the Wednesday Walkers will explore the northeast side of Lake Chabot on a somewhat strenuous 5-mile loop.
 Wednesday Walkers are an informal hiking group led by park district naturalists, and everyone is welcome.

 For the Lake Chabot hike, meet at the Marcial Gate entrance to Anthony Chabot Regional Park on Redwood Road.
-Marcial Gate is about 5 miles south of the intersection of Redwood Road and Skyline Boulevard in Oakland.
+Marcial Gate is about 5 miles south of the Redwood Road and Skyline Boulevard intersection in Oakland.
 For information, call 510-544-3282.

 Ned MacKay writes a regular column about East Bay Regional Park District sites and activities.
 Email him at email@example.com.